discordjs/guide/guide/sequelize/currency.md

 return message.channel.send(`${target.tag} has ${currency.getBalance(target.id)}💰`);
 ```

 Nothing tricky here.
-We use our `.getBalance()` method to show either the author's or the mentioned user's balance.
+The `.getBalance()` method is used to show either the author's or the mentioned user's balance.

 ### [delta] Show user inventory